Jurasz-Jan/Antique-Shop/README.md

 ## How to run it?

-Use following commands:

-#### In one terminal window, use following commands:
+In terminal window use following commands:
 ##### cd backend
 ##### npm i
 ##### npm run dev